Skip to main content

 • As a cohort, practicum students participate in a weekly seminar, which currently takes place every Monday from 8:30am to 10am.
 The seminar includes a combination of didactic lectures and case conference presentations by both students and staff.
 Seminar topics are associated with the mental health field and address core competencies expected for professional development.
 Practicum students also present cases to their cohort on a rotating basis and are given the opportunity to integrate feedback from their cohort as well as the seminar facilitators.

 • Supervision is another key component to the practicum student training experience.
-All practicum students receive at least two hours of supervision per week, with at least one hour of supervision with a licensed staff supervisor and one hour of supervision from a mental health professional who is: 1) a pre-doctoral intern, 2) a postdoctoral fellow, or 3) a staff member in the process of accruing hours for licensure.
+All practicum students receive at least two hours of supervision per week, with at least one hour of supervision with a licensed staff supervisor and one hour of supervision from a mental health professional who is: 1) a Doctoral Intern, 2) a Postdoctoral Fellow, or 3) a staff member who may be in process of accruing hours for licensure or fully licensed.
 Practicum students generally build caseloads through the initial intake process and supervisors provide support by observing initial appointments, assisting in diagnostic formulation, and providing documentation edits.
 In addition, supervision throughout the year will involve recording sessions and reviewing tape.

 • Practicum students have advanced training opportunities that become available in the spring with evidence of foundational skill development from supervision.
-Advanced training opportunities at the UCC include co-facilitating groups and workshops, engage in outreach activities, and joining the Urgent Care or DBT teams.
-While availability and the needs of the UCC are factored into these opportunities, practicum students’ clinical areas of interest and/or desired areas for growth weigh heavily in the decision-making process.
+Advanced training opportunities at the UCC include co-facilitating groups and workshops and co-facilitating outreach presentations.
+While availability, supervisor recommendations, and the needs of the UCC are factored into these opportunities, practicum students’ clinical areas of interest and/or desired areas for growth further support in the decision-making process.

 • Assessment Track: